UltraEngine/Documentation/CPP_Object_Self.md

 Returns a shared pointer to the object.

 ## Remarks ##
 This method should never be called in the object's constructor or destructor.
+Doing so will result in an invalid shared pointer.